MC1162276 – (Updated) Microsoft Teams: Trust Indicators – a new way of representing users outside your organization

 Increased Support Requests

-The introduction of Trust Indicators without prior communication may lead to an increase in support requests from users seeking clarification on the new feature and its implications.
+The introduction of Trust Indicators without adequate communication may result in a spike in support requests as users seek clarification on the new feature and its implications.

 - references: https://learn.microsoft.com/MicrosoftTeams/trust-indicators, https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=515169